mariorod98/ObsidianVault/🌱 Seedbox/C++ static.md

 ### Static variable in a function
 If a static variable is declared in a function, ==only that function can access the variable==.
 However, **the memory (and value) of the variable is preserved between function calls**.

+Static variables declared in functions are initialized during the first call of the function.

 ### Static variables in classes
 As a static variable is only allocated once in memory, a static variable in a class is shared by all the objects of that class.